P. J. Delaney (hurler, born 1973)

 P. J. Delaney (born 1973) is an Irish retired hurler who played as a full-forward for the Kilkenny senior team.
 He joined the team during the 1993 championship and became a regular member of the starting fifteen.

 Delaney won one All-Ireland winners' medal, two Leinster winners' medals and one National League winners' medal.
 He was an All-Ireland runner-up on two occasions.
-Delaney's career came to an abrupt end following an attack after the 1999 championship.
+Delaney's career came to an abrupt end following an attack in September 1999 in which he sustained head injuries including a fractured skull and an injury to his right leg, after the 1999 championship.

 At club level Delaney played with Fenians.

 Delaney is a member of an extended hurling-playing family.
 His father, Pat Delaney, won four All-Ireland medals, while his uncles, Billy Fitzpatrick and Shem Delaney, won six All-Ireland medals between them throughout the 1970s and 1980s.
 His first cousin, J. J. Delaney, was a member of the Kilkenny team and won six All-Ireland medals, while another cousin, also P. J. Delaney, joined the Kilkenny senior team in 2006.